 The amount of renewable heat generated by the heating system determines the rewards.
 The money would get paid through Ofgem Domestic RHI scheme.

 You may qualify to join the RHI scheme if you live in England, Scotland, or Wales.
 As a rule, new build properties do not qualify unless you are building your own home.
 The regulations state that you must either be:

 Note: Further information is available for Renewable Heat Incentive for domestic customers in Northern Ireland.

 The Domestic RHI payment calculator helps to work out how much you could get.
 It calculates the installation of renewable heat technology at homes in England, Scotland, and Wales.

 Telephone: 0300 123 1234

-Monday to Friday (9am to 8pm)
+Monday to Friday: 9am to 8pm

 Telephone: 0808 808 2282

-Monday to Friday (8am to 8pm)
+Monday to Friday: 8am to 8pm

 A separate non-domestic RHI scheme exists for businesses, the public sector, and non-profit organizations.
 If you applied under RHPP you can still apply for help through the new RHI scheme.
-Your RHPP funding will be deducted from any RHI payments as you cannot get a double subsidy.
+Your RHPP funding will get deducted from any RHI payments as you cannot get a double subsidy.